 Other missions of the 133rd ARS include aeromedical evacuation, cargo transport and passenger transport (Space A Travel).

-The New Hampshire Air National Guard is now accepting Specialized Undergraduate Pilot Training applications through August 31, 2018.
-The Specialized Undergraduate Pilot Training hiring board will be held October 12 through October 14, 2018.
+The New Hampshire Air National Guard is now accepting Rated and Specialized Undergraduate Pilot Training applications through February 8, 2019.
+The Specialized Undergraduate Pilot Training hiring board will be held March 23 through March 24, 2019.
 This will be a selection board to hire new KC-46 air refueling tanker pilots into the New Hampshire Air National Guard.

 Summary of Selection Process and Pilot Training

-This hiring board will select applicants for pilot training and follow on KC-46 training.
-Once selected, applicants will be scheduled for a U.S. Air Force Class 1 Flight Physical at Wright Patterson Air Force Base, in Dayton, Ohio.
-A current U.S. Federal Aviation Administration physical does not meet U.S. Air Force standards.
-When the physical is complete, packages are sent to higher headquarters for approval and assignment of dates for the Air National Guard Officer Training School, Introductory Flight Screening and Specialized Undergraduate Pilot Training.
-It typically takes six to 12 months to complete the process to start officer training school.
-It will take approximately 18 months to complete Officer Training School, Introductory Flight Screening and Specialized Undergraduate Pilot Training.
+This hiring board will select applicants for Air Force pilot training and follow on KC-46 training.
+Once selected, applicants will be scheduled for a U.S. Air Force Class I Flight Physical at Wright Patterson Air Force Base.
+When the physical is complete, packages are sent to higher headquarters for approval and assignment of dates for the Air National Guard Officer Training School (OTS), Introductory Flight Screening (IFS), and Specialized Undergraduate Pilot Training (SUPT).
+It typically takes 6 to 12 months to complete the process to start OTS.
+OTS, IFS, and SUPT will take approximately 18 months.

-After completion of specialized Undergraduate Pilot Training, new pilots will attend Land Survival and Water Survival.
+After completion of SUPT, new pilots will attend Land Survival and Water Survival.
 These two courses take approximately six weeks to complete.
-Finally, pilots will attend the KC-46 Pilot Initial Qualification Course for approximately 6 months at Altus Air Force Base, Oklahoma.
+Finally, pilots will attend the KC-46 Pilot Initial Qualification Course for approximately six months at Altus AFB, Okla.